salim-atalla/laragigs/README.md

 ---

 **_Note_**

+migrate command to create tables is the DB. to refresh the tables and remove all data, we can add :refresh to migrate -> migrate:refresh migrate:refresh is equivalent to DROP and CREATE in SQL

 --seed option is to make some fake data

 When adding this option, a user called "Salim" with email "salim@gmail.com" and password "123" will be created, as well as 20 fake job posts.

 You can run this command with --seed option only the first time, beacuse if you run it again you will have an error "create user already existe in the DB".

+Important: make sure that you run all commands above in order before trying the app.

 ---